eisbaw/rule72/PRD.md

 ### CI Consideration
 - GitHub Actions job uses `nix` to enter shell and run `just build && just test`.
-- Produces `commit-reflow` artifact uploaded as release.
+- Produces `rule72` artifact uploaded as release.

 ---
 Additions above define how to build, test, and lint the Rust implementation via Nix and Just.